Lykkehjulet

+Format

 The show originally used the "shopping" format of the American program in which winnings were used to buy studios prizes, such as furniture, appliances, and trips.
 In later years the format was changed to reflect the American version of all-cash winnings.

+Hosts

 The host during the first season was Michael Meyerheim with Pia Dresner as the letter-turning co-host.
 Thereafter, the show was hosted by Bengt Burg from 1989 to 2000, with a short stint by Keld Heick during the 1996-1997 season.
 The final season in 2001 season was hosted by Lars Herlow.
 The letter-turning co-hosts were Carina Jensen (1989–1994) and Maria Hirse (1995–2001).
 The show's announcers during the run of the program were Ole Jacobsen, then Henrik Hannibal and later, Dennis Johannesson.
-The show ran for 3,599 episodes until it was cancelled in 2001 due to declining viewership and a failed attempt at modernizing the format in the final year.

-(For details about how the game was played, see Wheel of Fortune.)

 Unique to the Danish version

 There were several details which were unique to the Danish version of Wheel of Fortune.